5/8/2025

 Joe Giordano

-And then on the ability to feel that good about margins despite that headwind in the US on profitable business, what are the main buckets that's helping you and giving you that visibility?
-Is it headcount initiatives that have already happened?
+And then on the ability to, you know, feel that good about margins, despite that headwind in the U.S. on, you know, on profitable business, what are like the main buckets that's helping you and giving you that visibility?
+Is it like headcount initiatives that have already happened?
 Where are you pulling those levers?

 speaker